-Science at UM [S02-ep28]: From bio-based plastics to innovation after-work events
+Science at UM [S02-ep28]: From Bio-based Plastics to Innovation After-Work

-This week on A l’UM la science, Emmanuelle Gastaldi from the IATE laboratory IATE laboratory raises awareness about the proper and improper uses of bio-based and/or biodegradable plastics.
-The report takes us to the platform nuclear magnetic resonance platform with Aurélien Lebrun.
-Finally, Kelly Berriat teases us with the Innovation Awards awards at the University of Montpellier.
-The program is broadcast every Wednesday at 6 p.m. on Divergence FM 93.9.
+This week on "Science at UM," Emmanuelle Gastaldi from the IATE raises awareness about the proper and improper uses of bio-based and/or biodegradable plastics.
+The report takes us to the nuclear nuclear magnetic resonance platform with Aurélien Lebrun.
+Finally, Kelly Berriat gives us a sneak peek at the Innovation Award at the University of Montpellier.
+A show airing every Wednesday at 6 p.m. on Divergence FM 93.9.

-It's June 21!
-Summer is here, and we're slowly winding down towards the end of the season, with only two more episodes left before the summer break.
-It's time for days at the beach, walks in the scrubland, and picnics by the river.
-On this occasion, you may wonder about the point of buying that small bottle of recyclable plastic water when an aluminum water bottle would have done the job.
-Perhaps you'll be tempted by a piémontaise salad from the deli counter at your supermarket, in which case you'll ask the salesperson whether the packaging is made from conventional or bio-based plastic.
-Unless you prefer a homemade Piedmontese salad, in which case you will probably carry your tomatoes and potatoes in a compostable corn starch bag.
-And if, during your picnic, a sudden gust of wind blows away this marvel of technology, you can always console yourself with the thought that this bag was designed to disintegrate naturally.
-Ah!
-The joy of a clear and peaceful conscience.
-Except that...
+It’s June 21st!
+Summer is here, and we’re slowly winding down toward the end of the season, with just two more episodes left before our summer break.
+It’s time for days at the beach, walks through the scrubland, and picnics by the river.
+On this occasion, you might wonder whether it’s worth buying that small recyclable plastic water bottle when an aluminum water bottle would have done the trick.
+Maybe you’ll be tempted by a piémontaise salad from the deli section of your supermarket, in which case you’ll ask the clerk whether the packaging is made of conventional plastic or bio-based plastic.
+Unless you prefer a homemade Piedmontese salad, in which case you’ll likely carry your tomatoes and potatoes in a compostable cornstarch bag.
+And if, during the picnic, a sudden gust of wind carries this marvel of technology away, you can always console yourself by thinking that this bag was designed to break down on its own in nature.
+Ah!… The joy of a clear and peaceful conscience.
+Except that…

-In the second part of the program, we take you to the physical measurement laboratory located at the Balard chemistry center, where we visit the NMR platform for nuclear magnetic resonance.
-Aurélien Lebrun shows us the platform's equipment and explains how spectrometry can be used to better characterize molecules or determine the purity of samples.
+In the second half of the program, we’ll take you to the physical measurement laboratory located at the Balard Chemistry Campus, where we’ll visit the NMR (nuclear magnetic resonance) facility.
+Aurélien Lebrun will show us the facility’s equipment and explain how spectroscopy helps characterize molecules more accurately and determine the purity of samples.

-Finally, our guest for the last three minutes comes from the university's communications department, in other words, from home.
-Kelly Berriat will be talking to us about the UM Innovation Awards, which will be presented on June 28 at the Jardin des Plantes during the Afterwork Innovation event.
+Finally, our guest for the last three minutes is from the university’s communications department—in other words, from our own institution.
+Kelly Berriat will be joining us to discuss the UM Innovation Awards, which will be presented on June 28 at the Jardin des Plantes during the Innovation Afterwork event.

 Co-production: Divergence FM / University of Montpellier